pavenvivek/Raket-to-C_Interpreter/README.md

 # Raket-to-C_Interpreter
 Converting a Racket interpreter to C using ParenthC interpreter

-The Racket interpreter is translated into new state by the following three transformations:
+The Racket interpreter is translated into a new state by the following three transformations:
 -------------------------------------------------------------------------------------------
 1] Continuation passing style
 2] Registerization